DerLando/SDF/libs/sdf-traits/README.md

 I'm thinking about how to best implement Transformations.
 For now the easiest and most flexible choice is probably to store a Transformation Matrix on each `SDFTree` instance, but I am not sure how this will work when blending / merging multiple `SDFTree`s.
 Also to implement transformations we will now need to bring in a linear algebra crate.

+A low-hanging fruit for optimization is evaluating all constant expressions inside a `SDFTree`, folding it into only the variable parts.
+This decreases the size and the number of operations that have to be performed.
+F.e. v + 2 + 3 should simplify to v + 5.
+For this we will need a TreeWalker that can traverse up the tree, folding all simplifyable nodes it finds.
+As all we know about the nodes are `dyn Spatial`, we need to add a trait to expose the inner components of the ops to manipulate them.
+Some initial invastigation hints that we have to implement `as_any` for `Spatial` and use *runtime reflection* to get the concrete types in our optimization pass.
+This should be fine, as we only ever do this once, when a `TreeSDF`s sign is queried for the first time.
+We should probably also expose this simplification as a public method, as in a parallelized environment, one would want to call this before openening all threads.
+The example mentioned here: https://doc.rust-lang.org/std/any/ , is pretty close to our use case.
+Although matching for all different op types sounds nightmarish :/

+Another way would be a `real` Tree which has a backing `HashSet<Constant>` and hands out references to the constants to all operators.
+On paper this sounds like a serious departure from Trait opjects, so it would need to be prototyped in a different crate.
+Probably a good time to finally implement a node-based tree representation of sdf.

 # TODO

  - [x] allow sampling of `sdf` without mutable access, this involves multiple steps: